spatie/laravel-personal-data-export/README.md

 The package will create a zip containing all the personal data.
 When the zip has been created, a link to it will be mailed to the user.
 By default, the zips are saved in a non-public location, and the user should be logged in to be able to download the zip.

-You can configure which data will will be exported in the `selectPersonalData` method on the `user`.
+You can configure which data will be exported in the `selectPersonalData` method on the `user`.

 ```php
 // in your User model